-ESL-51 - Basic Writing and Grammar
+ESL-51 - Basic Writing and Grammar 4 units Prerequisite: None.

 Emphasizes elementary competency in standard written English with a focus on basic writing and grammar skills.
 Instruction will also include vocabulary and reading skills necessary for success in basic English as a Second Language courses.
 72 hours lecture and 18 hours laboratory.
 (Non-degree credit course.
 Pass/No Pass only.)